 (8) Geography.
 The student understands the location and patterns of settlement and the geographic factors that influence where people live.
 The student is expected to: (A) identify and explain clusters and patterns of settlement in Texas at different time periods such as prior to the Texas Revolution, after the building of the railroads, and following World War II; (B) describe and explain the location and distribution of various towns and cities in Texas, past and present; and (D) explain the geographic factors such as landforms and climate that influence patterns of settlement and the distribution of population in Texas, past and present.
 (10) Economics.
 The student understands the basic economic activities of early societies in Texas and North America.
 The student is expected to: (A) explain the economic activities various early American Indian groups in Texas and North America used to meet their needs and wants such as farming, trading, and hunting; and (B) explain the economic activities early immigrants to Texas used to meet their needs and wants.
 (12) Economics.
 The student understands patterns of work and economic activities in Texas.
-The student is expected to: (A) explain the economic activities early immigrants to Texas used to meet their needs and wants. • General (22) Social studies skills.
+The student is expected to: (A) explain how people in different regions of Texas earn their living, past and present, through a subsistence economy and providing goods and services; (B) explain how geographic factors such as climate, transportation, and natural resources have influenced the location of economic activities in Texas.
+General (22) Social studies skills.
 The student communicates in written, oral, and visual forms.
 The student is expected to: (A) use social studies terminology correctly; (B) incorporate main and supporting ideas in verbal and written communication; (C) express ideas orally based on research and experiences; (D) create written and visual material such as journal entries, reports, graphic organizers, outlines, and bibliographies; and (E) use standard grammar, spelling, sentence structure, and punctuation.
 (23) Social studies skills.
 The student uses problem-solving and decision-making skills, working independently and with others, in a variety of settings.
 The student is expected to: (A) use a problem-solving process to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution; and (B) use a decision-making process to identify a situation that requires a decision, gather information, identify options, predict consequences, and take action to implement a decision.